17+ Best Mezcal Brands and Logos

 Banhez Logo

-Banhez Mezcal comes from Oaxaca, Mexico, thanks to Francisco Javier Perez Cruz.
+Banhez Mezcal is produced in Oaxaca, Mexico, by Francisco Javier Perez Cruz.
 He saw how hard it was for mezcal makers in his area and wanted to help.
-Francisco grew up in Oaxaca and knew these struggles well.
+Francisco grew up in Oaxaca and was familiar with these struggles.
 When he returned to Ejutla, he started working to improve things.
-He held important jobs, like being the treasurer and then the mayor.
+He held important roles, including serving as treasurer and later mayor.
 Francisco worked hard to improve farming and help the community.
-He helped create a council that brought mezcal makers and others together.
+He helped establish a council that brought together mezcal makers and other stakeholders.

-Banhez Mezcal is made by over 35 families in a small place called San Miguel Ejutla in the middle of Oaxaca.
+Banhez Mezcal is produced by over 35 families in San Miguel Ejutla, in the middle of Oaxaca.
 These families work together to grow the plants, make the mezcal, and pack it.
 They keep old traditions alive, working as a team like Francisco wanted.
-They care a lot about making mezcal, using ways that are good for the earth and fair for everyone.
+They care deeply about making mezcal, using practices that are good for the earth and fair for everyone.

 The name Banhez Mezcal and its logo show pride in where they come from and how they make their mezcal.
 The logo looks strong and respects their history.
 It says “BANHEZ” in big letters, with “MEZCAL ARTESANAL” to show it’s made by hand, and “TRADICIONES DE OAXACA” to remember the long history of making mezcal in Oaxaca.